nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 Once you get all your measurements right and buy enough wood the project itself is pretty straightforward.

 I started with the tabletop and cut twelve 17in pieces from my 36in long balusters.
 Remember wood has a common size and an actual size.
 These boards are actually about 1.3inx1.3in square, not 2in square.
+I lined the pieces up, glued in between them, made sure they were flush with one another and clamped them in place.

+Next, I quickly cut four 19in legs from two of my 42in balusters.

+When the top dried I attached the legs.
+I wanted hidden screws, so I measured about an inch in from the edge on the second from the top and the second from the bottom balusters.
+I traced where the leg would go